 Click OK to save the properties.
 The microflow should look like this:

-Double-click the actvity to open the Download File editor and select NewXMLDocument as the File document:
+Double-click the actvity to open the Download File dialog box and select NewXMLDocument as the File document:

 Click OK.
 The microflow should now look like this: